Gatchwar/redditBot/README.md

 Go to any of the subreddits entered into the REDDIT_SUBREDDITS field of the .env

 Either Comment in a post or create a post with the name of any number of Yu-Gi-Oh cards in either single curly brackets or double curly brackets

+## Inspirations

+Creating a Reddit bot using Python (https://levelup.gitconnected.com/creating-a-reddit-bot-using-python-5464d4a5dff2) - A comprehensive tutorial in creating a Reddit bot using PRAW

+MTGCardFetcher (https://github.com/XSlicer/RedditMTGBot) - A bot that fetches Magic: The Gathering cards which inspired this project

+YugiohLinkBot (https://github.com/Nihilate/YugiohLinkBot) - A retired bot that fetches Yu-Gi-Oh cards programmed in Python2

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.